CONNECT-platform/inter-auth-spec/TERMINOLOGY.md

 and refer to it.

-within the scope of this specification, all endpoints are assumed to respond to communication over [HTTP](https://tools.ietf.org/html/rfc2616). all communication between **services** are assumed to be via specific endpoints. communication between **services** over any other protocol falls beyond the scope of this specification.
+within the scope of this specification, all endpoints are assumed to respond to communication over [HTTP](https://tools.ietf.org/html/rfc2616). all communication between **services** are assumed to be via specific endpoints and over HTTP. communication between **services** over any other protocol falls beyond the scope of this specification.

 ### Signing